 Abnormal buildup of fluid around the heart or lungs

 The second stage of the surgery is called the BDG procedure.
 It is most often done when a child is 3 to 6 months old.
 A hospital stay of 5 to 7 days may be needed.
 The procedure provides low-pressure blood flow to the lungs.
 And it helps reduce the workload of the single ventricle.
 During the surgery, the surgeon:

 Separates the superior vena cava (SVC) from the heart.
 The SVC is the large blood vessel that brings oxygen-poor blood from the upper body to the right atrium.
 This blood vessel is cut from the right atrium.
 The end closest to the right atrium is closed off.
-The other end is sewn to the pulmonary artery.
+The other end is sewn to the right pulmonary artery.
 This allows oxygen-poor blood from the upper body to flow directly to the lungs, without passing through the heart.
 There, it receives oxygen.